ZsyRocks/DeepStream-Pipeline-Documentation/README.md

 Instruction:
 - Only UNCOMMENT whichever tracker ll-config-file you want to use
 - Leave only ONE ll-config-file UNCOMMENTED and the rest Commented OUT
+- Then run the pipeline and save the video to your local
 <br>

 The NvDCF_accuracy and NvDeepSORT tracker configs uses the reID model we installed earlier but we do not have an engine file built.
-In order to build the engine we need to install TAO-toolkit to build it from the reID model(.etlt file)
+If you want to build the engine we need to install TAO-toolkit to build it from the reID model(.etlt file)

 ---